 6. Define account ownership

-• Three bank accounts: A good mix of togetherness and financial independence.
-The married couple's joint account is used to pay for fixed costs, while each partner’s private account is used for personal hobbies and other such non-essential outlays.
+• Three bank accounts: a good mix of togetherness and financial independence.
+The married couple’s joint account is used to pay for fixed costs, while each partner’s private account is used for personal hobbies and other such non-essential outlays.

-7. Save taxes
+7. Save on taxes

 8. Re-register motor insurance